cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 See {{security-considerations-targets}} for more details, and
 {{new-suite}} for guidelines on choosing k for a given curve.

+## Efficiency considerations in extension fields {#hashtofield-exteff}

-The hash\_to\_field function described below may not be most efficient for all fields.
-For example, when hashing to an element of the extension field GF(p^m), hash\_to\_field requires expanding msg into m * L bytes.
+The hash\_to\_field function described in this section is inefficient for certain extension fields.
+Specifically, when hashing to an element of the extension field GF(p^m), hash\_to\_field requires expanding msg into m * L bytes.
 For extension fields where log2(p) is significantly smaller than the security level k, this approach is inefficient: it requires expand\_message to output